graphql-cats/graphql-cats/README.md

   * `error-regex` - _String_ - execution may throw an exception during the execution (for instance, if operation name is not provided, but query contains more than one named operation).
     This assertion verifies the message of this exception (uses provided regular expressions to match an error message).
     Only applicable in conjunction with query execution action

+#### Error Mapping

+Error mapping is located in `scenarios/error-mapping.yaml`.
+It is a [YAML](http://yaml.org) file which defines a mapping between an error code and the human-readable message which can be seen in the reference implementation for this code.
+It also provides addition meta-information for every individual error code, like links to the specification and reference implementation which define these errors.

+Every error code has following structure in the mapping:

+* **message** - _String_ - human-readable message which can be seen in the reference implementation for this code.
+If error code takes arguments, then arguments might be used in the message with as the placeholders (placeholder syntax: `${argumentName}`).
+For example (`fieldName` and `type` are the arguments):
+  `Field "${fieldName}" must not have a selection since type "${type}" has no subfields.`
+* **references**
+  * **spec** - _String_ - link to a place in the specification which defines this error.
+  * **implementation** - _String_ - link to a place in the reference implementation which defines this error.

 ### Execution Semantics